pywbem/pywbem/docs/mockwbemserver.rst

 Example: Set up instances from single CIM objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Based on the mock repository content of the previous example, this example adds two class instances and one association instance from their CIM objects using the :meth:`~pywbem_mock.FakedWBEMConnection.add_cimobjects` method.
+Based on the CIM repository content of the previous example, this example adds two class instances and one association instance from their CIM objects using the :meth:`~pywbem_mock.FakedWBEMConnection.add_cimobjects` method.